bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

 ### Introduction

-As a developer you will very often perform POST and PATCH request to API from your frontend app.
-When you use TypeScript, this code should be typed safely.
+As a developers we often perform POST and PATCH requests to API from our frontend apps.
+When we use TypeScript, this code should be typed safely.
 There are multiple ways to do so.
 Let's analyze one of them!

 ### Prerequisite